cpabla/demo-repo/README.md

 This is an example to create repository and a read me file locally and push to web.

 I am adding this text online GitHub to see how to download a copy of this to local machine.

+Now I am adding this test on local machine.